Jinxhy/THEMIS/README.md

 # THEMIS: Towards Practical Intellectual Property Protection for Post-Deployment On-Device Deep Learning Models

-**This is the official implementation of the USENIX 2024 paper [Prompt Stealing Attacks Against Text-to-Image Generation Models](https://arxiv.org/abs/2302.09923).**
+**This is the official implementation of the USENIX 2025 paper [THEMIS: Towards Practical Intellectual Property Protection for Post-Deployment On-Device Deep Learning Models]().**

 THEMIS is an automated tool designed to embed watermarks into on-device deep learning models from deep learning mobile applications (DL apps).
 It addresses the unique constraints of these models, such as being inference-only and having backpropagation disabled, through a structured four-step process: